mozilla/leadership-training/for_mentors/tip_sheet.md

   * It's okay if you don't finish this week
 * [2 - 5 min] Wrap-up
   * Can you meet at the same time two weeks from now?
 Adjust time if needed.
+    * Is there anyone else who should join this call?
+Project collaborators?
   * Reminder to join chat
   * Let your mentee know you are available if they have questions / need help.
 Let them know the best way to reach you.

 ##### Second to Fifth Meeting

+For any of these meetings, you may want to reach out to anther mentor who has some expertise needed on this project.

 AGENDA
 * Highlights from the past two weeks